harness/developer-hub/docs/security-testing-orchestration/onboard-sto/security-testing-orchestration-basics.md

 Companies perform security testing to avoid introducing vulnerabilities into the products their customers depend on.
 If a customer catches the security issue instead of the company, trust is lost.

-Harness Security Testing Orchestration (STO) enables DevOps teams to left shift security testing.
+Harness Security Testing Orchestration (STO) enables DevOps teams to left-shift security testing.
 STO orchestrates scanning, intelligently deduplicating scanner output, prioritizing remediations, and enforcing governance into your Pipeline.
 STO puts scanning directly into your Pipelines to ensure that vulnerabilities are caught and fixed before your products are ever released.

 This topic describes the security scanning problems facing developers and how STO provides the solutions they need.